lauslim12/attendance/README.md

 As this research focuses on creating a secure API, below are the considerations that are taken during development:

 - Users are divided into two roles: `admin` and `user`.
 - A special kind of authorized session: `OTPSession`, using JSON Web Tokens (RFC 7519).
 Having this token means that the user is MFA authenticated.
 The JSON Web Tokens have a very small lifetime (only about 15 minutes).
+JSON Web Tokens are powered by `Ed25519` algorithm.
 - Sessions are signed cookies, implemented with a high-entropy session secret, and served with secure attributes (`secure`, `sameSite`, `httpOnly`).
 It is regenerated and refreshed in several instances for security.
 - Passwords are hashed with `Argon2` algorithm.
 - The secret to generate the OTP is implemented with `nanoid` (it has high entropy and it is a cryptographically secure generator), and it is different for every other users in the system.
 Look at `cli/collision-test.ts` for tests.